 How to customize your home screens

 Just tap and hold on any empty space on your home screen to bring up the customization menu.
 You can actually tap and hold, then drag whole home screens into the recycle bin at the top to get rid of them.
 You can also add more home screens, tweak your screen grid size to fit more on, or make it smaller to get bigger icons, plus change themes, pick wallpapers, and set up widgets.
-Scroll over to the left and you’ll find the option to turn the Flipboard briefing page on or off.
+Scroll over to the left and you’ll find the option to turn the Flipboard or Upday briefing page on or off.
 Long pressing on a widget will often let you resize it.

 How to customize your settings